 That leaves TV2000, the Dutch counterpart to TV21.
 This reprinted stories, often in colour, from both TV21 and Lady Penelope plus a number of other sources.
 It was published weekly in a smaller 21cm x 28cm format but with 32 pages, half or more in colour.
 Like TV21, it later dropped the Anderson content and fell into obscurity.

 TV21, meanwhile, had undergone a major change.
 Issue 1 of the new series, delayed by two weeks, featured Land of the Giants, Joe90 and Star Trek from Joe90: Top Secret, together with the Saint, Thunderbirds and Tarzan from TV21.
 The Tarzan strip had, in fact, been dropped towards the end of the first series but made a return here, drawn in black and white by Don Lawrence.
 A new football strip called Forward from the Back Streets began, illustrated by Martin Asbury.
-Frank Bellamy drew Thunderbirds for the first four episodes before leaving comic magazines altogether, transferring to the Daily Mail's Garth strip.
+Frank Bellamy drew Thunderbirds for the first four episodes before leaving comic magazines altogether, transferring to the Daily Mirror's Garth strip.
 He was replaced by John Cooper of recent Johnny Red fame in Battle-Action comic.